fourshade/spectra_lexer/README.rst

 Spectra Lexer
 =============

 The Spectra Steno Lexer is an experimental tool for analyzing and matching patterns of steno keys against the text they produce using various rules from steno theories (mostly Plover theory).
-It also has advanced search functions for steno dictionaries which have been mostly lacking in Plover up to this point.
+It also has advanced search functions for steno dictionaries as well as a highly capable SVG generator for steno board diagrams.

 |Screenshot 1|